istio/istio.io/content/en/blog/2021/better-external-authz/index.md

 further use `PeerAuthentication` to enable mTLS between the proxy and your external authorization service.

 The `CUSTOM` action is currently in the **experimental stage**; the API might change in a non-backward compatible way based on user feedback.
-The rule currently does not support authentication related fields (e.g. source principal or JWT claim) and only one provider is allowed for a given workload, but you can still use different providers on different workloads.
+The authorization policy rules currently don't support authentication fields (e.g. source principal or JWT claim) when used with the
+`CUSTOM` action.
+Only one provider is allowed for a given workload, but you can still use different providers on different workloads.

 For more information, please see the [Better External Authorization design doc](https://docs.google.com/document/d/1V4mCQCw7mlGp0zSQQXYoBdbKMDnkPOjeyUb85U07iSI/edit#).